alexpovel/ancv/README.md

 In summary:

 - you control:
+  - the **template**.

-  - the base layout using a *template*: order of items, indentations, text alignment, position of dates and much more.
+    Essentially the order of items, indentations, text alignment, position of dates and more.
     Templates are like layouts/skeletons.
+  - the **theme**.

-  - colors, italics, boldface, underlining, blinking (yes, really) and more using a *theme*.
-A couple exist but you can easily add your own one.
+    This controls colors, italics, boldface, underlining, blinking (yes, really) and more.
+    A couple themes exist but you can easily add your own one.
+  - the **language** to use.

-  - almost all text, save for strings like *Education*, names of months etc. These are governed by *translations*, of which there are a couple available already.
+    Pre-set strings like section titles (*Education*, ...), names of months etc. are governed by *translations*, of which there are a couple available already.
+    All other text is free-form.
   - text content like emojis and newlines to control paragraph breaks.

     Emojis are user-controlled: if you want them, use them in your `resume.json`; in the future, there might be *templates* with emojis baked in, but you'd have to actively opt into using one.
-  - date formatting, in a limited fashion through the `dec31_as_year` toggle.
+  - date formatting, in a limited fashion through a special `dec31_as_year` toggle.
     If that toggle is `true`, dates in the format `YYYY-12-31` will be displayed as `YYYY` only.
   - lastly, there's a toggle for ASCII-only output.